Separate device identity, session state, and account execution boundaries

 Control how each cloud phone is recognized from the outside.

-Session state
+Session state layer

 Prevent login state, cache, and traces from crossing between accounts.

-Execution split
+Execution split layer

-Visible handoff
+Visible handoff layer

-How execution usually breaks without isolation
+How execution breaks without isolation

 Multi-account execution teams